UnitedPenguin/Total-Traffic-Viewer/README.md

 # For Users of the Executable Version

-Simply download the provided .exe file from the GitHub releases page and run it.
+Simply download the provided traffic_viwer file and run the traffic_viewer.exe in it.
 There's no need to install any additional software or packages.
-Usage

 1. Open the traffic_viewer file.
 2. Open the traffic_viewer.exe application.